 She wrote her first novel at 10 years of age, but then became a school teacher, lecturer and researcher.
 Julia has published both academic works and fiction, including A Shape on the Air, The Dragon Tree, The Rune Stone (medieval time-slips), a children’s book S.C.A.R.S (a fantasy medieval time slip), a memoir, and the Drumbeats trilogy (which begins in Ghana in the 1960s).

-Apart from insatiable reading, she loves travelling the world, singing in choirs, swimming, yoga, and walking in the English countryside and through the Madeiran laurisilva forests and levadas.
+Apart from insatiable reading, Julia loves travelling the world, singing in choirs, swimming, yoga, and walking in the English countryside and through the Madeiran laurisilva forests and levadas.
 She and her husband divide their time between the UK and Madeira.